 The infant's mother, who was not identified in court documents, reportedly told police she left the baby with DeGroft for about two hours that day.
 When she returned, DeGroft said the baby needed to go to the hospital.
 The mother told police the baby's face was black and blue, and his left eye was swollen shut.
 The baby was also crying.

-The mother said the infant was
+The mother said the infant was not injured before she left the house.

 The baby was transported to Hershey Medical Center from Hanover Hospital for further treatment.
 Police said DeGroft told a child safety team at Hershey the 2-year-old caused the injuries.